noxjs/noxjs/README.md

 ### Todos

-Create the modules (There is none ready), but you can still use Nox.js for structuring your app
+Create the modules (There is none ready), but you can still use Nox.js for structuring your app.
+An easier way to create new modules

 I'm still working on this README file, :)